 One of the amazing things about New Zealand is the ever changing landscape and the sheer variety of natural phenomena.
 I first realised this as we crossed the South Island, passing through the Canterbury Plain and across the snow-topped Southern Alps, then descending to the west coast, an area so lush and fertile that you realise, almost for the first time, that you are on a Pacific island.
+Even so, I wasn’t prepared for the extraordinary geological phenomenon of the Pancake Rocks and Blowholes at Punakaiki.

 The Mysterious Pancake Rocks of Punakaiki